jzhao0802/palab/read_and transform_data.md

     * "N" for a numerical variable

     Every entry in the data metadata must have a value in _Type_.
-  * Third column contains the value of that variable which denotes it is missing.
+  * Third column: _MissingValue_, contains the value of that variable which denotes it is missing.
     * For example, "-999" or "NULL" or "."
     * There can only be one value per column.
     * It need not be popuated for all columns.
+  * Fourth column: _Role_, denotes the role of the column in the dataset.
+    * There must be one and only one column with the role of "ID".
+    * There must be one and only one column with the role of "outcome".
+* `max_levels`
+  * The maximum number of levels that a variable labelled as categorical in the data_metadata can have.
 * `output_csv`
   * This can either by "Y" or "N".
 * `output_dir`